latex3/latex3.github.io/latex3/code/index.md

     cd l3kernel
     texlua build.lua install

-You may also wish to ‘fork’ the repository on GitHub and clone your fork if you wish to make changes to me code and contribute them back via [Pull Requests](https://github.com/latex3/latex3/blob/master/CONTRIBUTING.md).
+You may also wish to ‘fork’ the repository on GitHub and clone your fork if you wish to make changes to the code and contribute them back via [Pull Requests](https://github.com/latex3/latex3/blob/master/CONTRIBUTING.md) but please read the [contributing guidelines](https://github.com/latex3/latex3/blob/master/CONTRIBUTING.md) first.

 ## Bug reports